tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 # 06 Definitions

 Now that we have our endpoints defined, we need to provide a definition for request and response.
 These definitions are also commonly known as models.
 Models are important because they help prevent duplication.
 So instead of needing to update a change in 5 locations, you can now update one location.
 The `$ref` is used to reference models ([https://swagger.io/docs/specification/using-ref/](https://swagger.io/docs/specification/using-ref/)) in other documents or in the same document.
 If you have a really large code base that interacts with each other, referencing models in other files is common.

 ## Create definitions

 We will break this into two steps, first we are going to create our definitions, then we will link our definitions back to the endpoints using the `$ref` tag.

-1.On the **Design** tab, click the `+` sign next to models.
+1. On the **Design** tab, click the `+` sign next to models.

 ![Add new model](https://raw.githubusercontent.com/tperry-r7/ux-writing-training/master/assets/images/new_model.png)